hussein12347/qcf_quran_lite/README.md

 // QCF Fonts Support
 String qcfGlyph = getaya_noQCF(1, 1);      // Returns the QCF symbol for Ayah 1

-📚 Complete Example

-Check out the example folder in the repository for a complete, production-ready application showcasing:

-Dark/Light mode theme adaptability.

-Audio-sync simulation (Auto-Play mocking).

-Custom UI builders with image frames.

-Built-in search engine UI.

-BottomSheets for displaying verse metadata.

-🤝 Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-❤️ Credits

-Special thanks to the King Fahd Complex for the Printing of the Holy Quran for the Othmanic text, fonts, and metadata.
+📚 Complete ExampleCheck out the example folder in the repository for a complete, production-ready application showcasing:Dark/Light mode theme adaptability.Audio-sync simulation (Auto-Play mocking).Custom UI builders with image frames.Built-in search engine UI.BottomSheets for displaying verse metadata.🤝 ContributionsContributions, issues, and feature requests are welcome!
+Feel free to check the issues page.❤️ CreditsSpecial thanks to the King Fahd Complex for the Printing of the Holy Quran for the Othmanic text, fonts, and metadata.📄 LicenseThis project is licensed under the MIT License.

-📄 License

-This project is licensed under the MIT License.